 - Rocket (bottle rockets, roman candles, etc.)

-How to Handle Fireworks
+How to Handle Fireworks Safely

-- Place discharged fireworks in a bucket of water overnight to make certain they do not re-ignite.
+- Place discharged fireworks into a bucket of water overnight to make certain they do not re-ignite.
 Make sure there are no remaining sparks, embers or heated debris that could cause something to ignite later.

-For more information, please call the Fire Prevention Bureau, (702) 455-7316.
+For more information, please call the Fire Prevention Bureau: (702) 455-7316.